 1. Entry requirements

-Train companies usually recruit trainee drivers directly, but you could start by doing another job, like passenger assistant, conductor, station staff or maintenance crew.
-You could then apply for trainee driver posts when they become available.
+You could start out by doing another job like passenger assistant or conductor, which will show you have an interest in the industry.
+You can then apply for trainee driver posts when they become available.

 2. Skills required

 - the ability to concentrate over long periods